-- Site Plans (scale at 1 inch=20 feet or larger), showing the entire Lot, location of the Building Envelope and Construction Envelope with the Residential Unit and all buildings, driveways, parking areas, existing and proposed topography, finished floor elevations, all Specimen Plants or special terrain features to be preserved, trees to be removed, all utility sources and connections, and site walls. - A grading and drainage plan showing existing and proposed topography at one-feet contour intervals and a driveway section, prepared by a qualified design professional. - Floor Plans (scale 1/8 inch=1 foot) showing finished floor elevations. - Roof Plans (scale 1/8 inch=1 foot) showing all roof pitches, and any solar applications (if applicable). - Building section (scale 1/8 inch=1 foot), indicating existing and proposed grade lines. - All Exterior Elevations (scale 1/8 inch=1 foot) showing both existing and proposed grade lines, plate heights, roof type and pitch, and an indication of exterior materials and colors. - Samples or cut sheets of all exterior materials and colors, as requested by the ARC depicting or describing all exterior materials.
-Samples must be presented on an 8 1⁄2 inch X 11 inch mat board clearly marked with the Owner's name, filing date, Lot number and light reflectivity value.
+- Site Plans (scale at 1 inch=20 feet or larger), showing the entire Lot, location of the proposed Setbacks, Building Envelope, Easements, and Construction Envelope with the Residential Unit and all other structures, driveways, parking areas, existing and proposed topography, (datum shall be consistent with the Plat on record with Yavapai County), proposed finished floor elevations, all trees of 4 inch caliper or greater, all cacti locations, special terrain features to be preserved, trees to be removed, all utility sources, connections, and alignment to Residential Unit, site walls, outdoor mechanical equipment, construction fencing, construction waste receptacle, construction material storage, concrete washout area and chemical toilet. - A grading and drainage plan showing existing and proposed topography at one-feet contour intervals and a driveway section, prepared by a qualified design professional. - Floor Plans (scale 1/8 inch=1 foot) showing finished floor elevations. - Roof Plans (scale 1/8 inch=1 foot) showing all roof pitches, and any solar applications (if applicable). - Building section (scale 1/8 inch=1 foot), indicating existing and proposed grade lines. - All Exterior Elevations (scale 1/8 inch=1 foot) showing both existing and proposed grade lines, plate heights, roof type and pitch, and an indication of exterior materials and colors. - Samples or cut sheets of all exterior materials and colors, as requested by the ARC depicting or describing all exterior materials.
+Samples must be presented on an 8 1⁄2 inch X II inch mat board clearly marked with the Owner's name, filing date, Lot number and light reflectivity value.